nati-esh-zed/mor.js/README.md

 # mor.js

-A JavaScript framework experiment using modules.
+A Javascript framework experiment using modules.

 ## sample code